 The Council holds £11.6 million of provisions on its Balance Sheet, of which £8.0 million relates to business rates appeals.
-There is a degree of uncertainty inherent in estimating the potential expenditure required to settle business rates appeals and it is not yet clear what impact the economic effects of Covid-19 may have on such appeals.
+There is a degree of uncertainty inherent in estimating the potential expenditure required to settle business rates appeals.
+This is because the outcome of the appeals is determined solely by the Valuation Office, therefore at year end the Council makes assumptions on the provision required for potential refunds to rate payers based upon historical and current information available at that point in time.
+Sensitivity analysis shows that the final outcome of the appeals could materially differ to the assumptions made and could impact on future years accounts.